 Of more interest is the curious story about John, proposed by his sons Alexander (1822-1896) and John (1830-1902) when making a submssion to the 'Records of the Clan Fergusson' (pub.
 1895).
 They stated "He was taken from his parents (Thomas Fergusson and Christina Douglas) when a child by General Fergusson of Dunfallandy, and educated there at his expense, he being considered the nearest male heir to the head of the clan.
 Why he never became so I cannot say.
 He left Dunfallandy shortly after leaving school, and learned the building trade under his father."

-This line has so far only been traced back to John McInnes of Tobermory in the early 1800s.
+This line has so far only been traced back to Martin McInnes of Tobermory in the late 1700s.

 This line has so far only be traced back to Hugh McColl of Ardchattan.
 And so far nothing spicy like a connection to the Red Comyn or the Appin murders.....

 A difficult line to research, given our oldest known relative's common name and his parent's early deaths.
 Nevertheless, Alexander Macdonald had an extremely varied life - from being a self-taught 'surgeon' on a Scottish whaler to missionary life in Samoa, before settling in New Zealand.

 Strangely, a direct ancestor on the Morris line has the name 'Fergusson' - although it is unclear why, as there is no apparent connection with our Fergussons.
 The Morris' were a seafaring family long before Arthur William Morris bought a ship in partnership with his brother James and sailed to New Zealand to establish a family in Dunedin.
 His many shipping investments eventually formed part of what became the Union Shipping Co.

 The Moodie spelling has been varied (as many family names were) and this line was originally recorded as Mudie.
 Another family with strong seafaring links, whose members suffered more than the normal number of deaths abroad from shipwrecks and disease.